garrandall/popular-music-data/tracks/10000-hours-dan---shay-justin-bieber.md

 Oh, if that's what it takes to learn that sweet heart of yours And I might never get there, but I'm gonna try
 If it's ten thousand hours or the rest of my life
-I'm gonna love you (Ooh, ooh-ooh, ooh, ooh)
+I'm gonna love you (Oh, oh-oh, oh, oh)
-I'm gonna love you (Ooh, ooh-ooh, ooh, ooh)
+I'm gonna love you (Oh, oh-oh, oh, oh)

-Ooh, want the good and the bad and everything in between Ooh, gotta cure my curiosity
+Oh, want the good and the bad and everything in between Oh, gotta cure my curiosity
-Ooh, yeah
+Oh, yeah

 I'd spend ten thousand hours and ten thousand more
 Oh, if that's what it takes to learn that sweet heart of yours (Sweet heart of yours) And I might never get there, but I'm gonna try (Yeah) If it's ten thousand hours or the rest of my life
-I'm gonna love you (Ooh, ooh-ooh, ooh, ooh)
+I'm gonna love you (Oh, oh-oh, oh, oh)
-I'm gonna love you (Ooh, ooh-ooh, ooh, ooh)
+I'm gonna love you (Oh, oh-oh, oh, oh)
 Yeah
 And I...
 Do you love the rain, does it make you dance?